dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ## Configuration

 With the above steps, DLS will be listening on requests sent to this URL "https://www.yoursite.com/dls/".
-You can set up another DLS on another machine as the standby Server, in case the main server is briefly unavailable.
+You can set up another DLS on another machine as the standby server just in case the main server might briefly become unavailable.

 ### Configure a Standby DLS